joshtynjala/actionscript-3.0-developers-guide/display/display-programming/setting-stage-properties.md

 #### Hardware scaling in full-screen mode

-You can use the Stage class’s `fullScreenSourceRect` property to set Flash Player or AIR to scale a specific region of the stage to full-screen mode.
+You can use the Stage class's `fullScreenSourceRect` property to set Flash Player or AIR to scale a specific region of the stage to full-screen mode.
 Flash Player and AIR scale in hardware, if available, using the graphics and video card on a user's computer, and generally display content more quickly than